DraKo-Siphon/Assessment/README.md

-        messagebox.showerror("Error in Input", "Item cannot be blank.") elif item not in ["Chairs", "Tables", "Candles", "Confetti"]: messagebox.showerror("Error in Input", "Item must be from the list provided.")
+        messagebox.showerror("Error in Input", "Item cannot be blank.") elif item not in ["Chairs", "Tables", "Candles", "Confetti"]: messagebox.showerror("Error in Input", "Item must be from the list provided.") elif not check_quantity(quantity):
+        messagebox.showerror("Error in Input", "Quantity must be a number between 1 and 500.")
     else:
         user_entries.append({
             "first_name": first_name,